-Email the Office of Financial Aid at finaid@nyit.edu or call 516.686.7680 to inform us so that we may process and certify your loan correctly.
+You may email the Office of Financial Aid at finaid@nyit.edu or call 516.686.7680 to inform us if you have been approved for a private student loan so that we may process and certify your loan correctly.
 As always, we are here to assist you in any way possible.
 Helping our students to achieve their academic goals is our top priority.

-Private student loans that are used to fill the gap between the cost of education and financial aid received.
+Private student loans are used to fill the gap between the cost of education and financial aid received.
 It is recommended that you borrow the maximum Stafford Loans for which you are eligible and consider the Graduate PLUS loan (for graduate students) before applying for an alternative student loan.
 The Federal PLUS loan is usually less expensive than an alternative loan.
 In addition, alternative loans are based on credit and debt-to-income ratio whereas the PLUS loan is based on credit only.